reflectoring/reflectoring.github.io/content/blog/2022/2022-08-07-serverless-percentage-rollout-deployment-using-launchdarkly-and-aws-lambda.md

 ## Conclusion

-In this article, we covered LaunchDarkly's functionality as well as how AWS Lambda can interface with it.
-Even if everything functioned right out of the box, the SDK's requirement for permanent connections raises questions.
-The maximum number of server connections to LaunchDarkly can easily be exceeded as the number of concurrent executions rises.

-A polling mod exists.
-However, it has no impact on the quantity of server connections needed.
-We want all functions to make the same feature-toggling decision when there are several functions in a call chain.
-Large time spans are introduced via polling, which increases the likelihood of discrepancies across these functions.

-Finally, we examined how feature toggles can be used to build canary deployments and how they differ from the approach with weighted aliases.
+In this article, we deployed a simple NodeJS based code that can redirect the user to a site.
+We also examined how feature toggles can be used to build canary deployments and how they differ from the approach with weighted aliases.
+As part of this, we deployed this function as part of AWS Lambda and mapped it to CloudFront to host our site.

+Finally, we defined a percentage based rollout feature flag in LaunchDarkly that can propagate to the landing site based upon the user’s IP address as the key.
+Thus, an equal number of users land either in the old site or the beta version of the new site.
+Thus, we took a holistic look into the serverless canary deployment with much ease.

 You can refer to all the source code used in the article on [Github](https://github.com/thombergs/code-examples/tree/master/nodejs/nodejs-aws-lambda-launchdarkly).